Framework for Evaluating Eligibility, Tenure, and Rotation

 Under such conditions, systems commonly exhibit contrasting properties:

 These patterns describe structural tendencies rather than deterministic outcomes.
-Eligibility architecture shapes the conditions under which authority operates within a governing system.
+Eligibility architecture shapes the conditions under which authority operates across time.

-Institutional reactions to these structural conditions—including resistance to rotation mechanisms—are analyzed separately under Institutional Response Patterns within Rotation Logic.
+Institutional reactions to these structural conditions—including resistance to rotation mechanisms—are analyzed separately under Institutional Response Patterns.

 Prospective Application of the Framework